 With traditional lenders, reporting payment information to the credit bureaus is a two-way street.
 But with no credit check lenders?
 Not so much.

 No credit check loans aren’t known for offering lots of fancy perks.
-They’re a way to get you the cash you need when you need it: ASAP.
+They’re a way to get you the cash you need when you need it, ASAP.
 But are these loans so no-frills that they don’t even end up on your credit report?
 And is that a good or a bad thing?

 How do no credit check loans work?

-If you have good credit, you can easily get a personal loan from a bank, credit union, or another traditional personal lender.
+If you have good credit, you probably easily get a personal loan from a bank, credit union, or another traditional personal lender.
 But if you have bad credit, your options are going to be more limited.

 For one thing, traditional lenders will run a hard credit check when they evaluate your application.
 And those hard checks will actually ding your score.
 And while the damage is small and temporary, it’s still the last thing someone with bad credit needs—especially when they’re going to get denied anyway!

 That’s where no credit check loans come in.
 These are smaller loans—both online loans and cash loans from brick and mortar lenders—designed to provide emergency bridge financing for people with bad credit.
 And just like the name suggests, no credit check loans will not involve a hard check being run on your credit history.